 The crisis in Syria is intensifying following a massacre of Sunni villagers in Hama province.
 Witnesses and activists say government-backed forces killed up to 86 people in the village of Qubair, around half of them women and children.
-Most of the victims were burned in their own homes, with many bodies showing signs of grizzly murders.
+Most of the victims were burned in their own homes, with many bodies showing signs of grisly murders.
 The massacre reportedly came after dozens of Syrian troops and militia members surrounded the village from all directions.
 On Thursday, Syrian troops blocked U.N. monitors from reaching the village, and some observers came under fire as they tried to approach.
 The attack in Hama came less than two weeks after pro-government forces killed more than 100 civilians in the village of Houla.
 The Syrian government has denied responsibility for both atrocities, blaming rebel "terrorists."

 At the United Nations, international envoy Kofi Annan acknowledged his ceasefire plan has failed and said responsibility first rests with Syrian President Bashar al-Assad.